microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().type(selector, text[, options])](#frametypeselector-text-options).

 #### page.uncheck(selector, [options])
 - `selector` <[string]> A selector to search for uncheckbox to check.
 If there are multiple elements satisfying the selector, the first will be checked.
+See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `force` <[boolean]> Whether to bypass the actionability checks.
 By default actions wait until the element is:
     - displayed: has non-empty bounding box and no `visibility:hidden` (note that elements of zero size or with `display:none` are considered not displayed),